codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_3_memory_attribute_fields_in_the_vmsav8-64_translation_table_formats_descriptors.md

 Shareability field, see Memory region attributes on page D4-1712.

 **AP[2:1], bits[7:6]**

-￼￼￼￼￼
+￼Data Access Permissions bits, see Memory access control on page D4-1704.
+> **NOTE:**
-Data Access Permissions bits, see Memory access control on page D4-1704.
-Note The ARMv8 translation table descriptor format defines AP[2:1] as the Access Permissions bits, and does not define an AP[0] bit.
+The ARMv8 translation table descriptor format defines AP[2:1] as the Access Permissions bits, and does not define an AP[0] bit.
 AP[1] is valid only to the EL1&0 translation regime, and is RES1 in all other translation regimes.